JeppeLeth/Android_RealPerformance/README.md

 --------------

 ``
-Install the release.apk on your device or import the project in Android Studio and build using Gradle v.
-0.12.2 ``
+Install the rrealmPerformanceApp/app/app-release.apk on your device or import the project in Android Studio and build using Gradle v.
+0.12.2
+``